jensbambauer/seriale/site/content/seriale-pro.md

     data:
       image: /img/dima.jpg
       headline: "Germany's first Market for Digital Series"
-      text: 'The DIMA Digital Market Giessen (“DIMA Giessen”) combines a physical market especially for short form digital series and a networking platform for international producers, distributors, sales agents, broadcasters and funding representatives.
+      text: "The DIMA Digital Market Giessen (“DIMA Giessen”) combines a physical market especially for short form digital series and a networking platform for international producers, distributors, sales agents, broadcasters and funding representatives.
 This year, our conference program is streamed through our website, YouTube and Facebook.
-DIMA is a cooperation with “Bilbao Seriesland” & “Minnesota WebFest”.'
+DIMA is a cooperation with “Bilbao Seriesland” & “Minnesota WebFest”."
   # - partial: text-and-image
   #   headline: die Seriale in the videmic app
   #   data: